CHANGED INTO HIS IMAGE

 Let us not stumble at the greatness of the promises of God, being fully persuaded that what God has said He will do to a far, far greater extent than we can imagine in the present hour.

 Great things in the Kingdom are afoot in the present hour.
-If you and I keep pressing forward in Christ we yet shall come to the day when the accuser and his angels are hurled down from the heaven.
+If you and I keep pressing forward in Christ, we will come to the day when the accuser and his angels are hurled down from heaven.
 It won’t be long after that until our elder Brother returns and we are caught up to be with Him forever.